-Many pilgrims have celebrated a special wedding anniversary, spent their honeymoon or even found love on the Camino.
-Since Valentine’s Day is here, in honour of all the Camino love birds out there we have picked some of the most romantic Camino spots along the many Camino de Santiago routes in Spain, Portugal and France…
+In fact, many pilgrims have celebrated a special wedding anniversary on the Camino, spent their honeymoon here and have even found love on the Camino.
+Since Valentine’s Day is just around the corner and in honour of all the Camino love birds out there, we have picked some of the most romantic Camino spots for you to peruse and possibly plan a romantic getaway of your own!

 If you were to go to the end of the world for that special person, it will have to be Fisterra, literally.
 Fisterra was believed to be the end of the world and that’s what its name means: land’s end.
 Beyond this point by the Atlantic Ocean, it was believed there was no more, only otherworldliness.
 We now know there is life beyond the seas at Cape Fisterra but the ocean views and marvellous sunsets remain as special as ever.
 A very romantic Camino stop indeed and top of our list!

 With a landscape as picturesque as that of Val D’Orcia is it any wonder that its spectacular vistas were the inspiration of many a Renaissance painting?
 Characterised by acres of rolling green fields and verdant countryside.
 Often depicted in art with people living in harmony with the land and with nature.The peace and tranquility of this place makes it the perfect place to get away from it all.
 You will be walking across the Val D’Orcia on the Via Francigena from Siena.